 Hydrochlorothiazide (hye-droe-klor-oh-THYE-a-zide), Metoprolol (met-oh-PROE-lol)

-Treats high blood pressure, fluid retention (edema), angina (chest pain), and may prevent repeat heart attacks.
-This medicine is a combination of a beta blocker and a diuretic (water pill).
+Treats high blood pressure.
+A lower blood pressure will reduce the risk of stroke and heart attack.
+This medicine is a combination of a beta-blocker and a diuretic (water pill).

 There may be other brand names for this medicine.